This post may contain affiliate links. Please read our disclosure policy.

 - 1 tablespoon whole grain mustard

-- Turn the beef over in the pot and add the carrots and potatoes, pushing them down into the liquid as much as possible.
-Cover the dutch oven and continue to cook, stirring the vegetables once, for 1 to 1 1/2 more hours, until the vegetables are tender.
+- Cook potatoes and carrots: After 2 1/2 hours of cooking, turn the roast over in the Dutch oven and add the carrots and potatoes, pushing them down into the liquid as much as possible.
+Cover the Dutch oven and continue to cook, stirring the vegetables once, for an additional 1 to 1 1/2 hours, until the vegetables are tender.

-- Remove the roast from the dutch oven and transfer to a cutting board.
-Separate the chunks of meat into bite sized pieces and discard any fat and bones.
+- Shred meat: Remove the roast from the Dutch oven and transfer it to a cutting board.
+Separate the chunks of meat into bite-sized pieces and discard any fat and bones.
 Return meat to the pot.
 Stir in the mustard.
+Season with salt and pepper, to taste.

 - Serve hot with warm crusty bread.
 Enjoy!